Jake Merrill Outdoor Leadership Scholarship 2018

 The purpose of these training awards is to provide support for students at Western Washington University who are interested in further developing their outdoor leadership skills, especially in the area of wilderness medical training, avalanche training and awareness, and high angle rescue.
 The award recipients will receive one of three opportunities: 1) one course in Wilderness as a First Responder at WWU, 2) one course in avalanche training, or 3) one course in high angle rescue.
 The scholarships are made possible by Mt.
 Baker Mountain Guides (John Minier, owner), North Cascades Mountain Guides (Larry Goldie, owner), and the Jake Merrill Program Endowment.

-Application Process: The following scholarship application materials must be submitted to Katey Roemmele in Carver 209A or via email@example.com by November 17, 2017.
+Application Process: The following application materials must be submitted to Katey Roemmele via email (firstname.lastname@example.org) by Friday, November 16, 2018.

 1. A short essay that addresses the criteria in the above pdf